t9md/vim-surround_custom_mapping/README.md

 ==================================
 mini utility which helps..

-Easily setup custome surrounding mappings for each filetype and global.
+Easily setup custom surrounding mappings for each filetype and global.

 All you have to do is setup `g:surround_map` dictionary which `key` is `&fieltype` and `value` is `surrounding rule`.